 Can it help you budget for a wedding?

-The 50/30/20 rule is one simple method that can be important in sorting out your finances before you start planning for your wedding.
+The 50/30/20 budget rule is one simple method that can be important in sorting out your finances before you start planning for your wedding but can help you save money.
 It will also give you a timeline of how long you will need to save up a certain amount for your special day.

 How to apply the rule